 ![]() |

-Buddhist Temple being restored
+Buddhist Temple is being restored

 next to the Thai Massage in Nakhon Sri Thammarat